PERMANOR - Permafrost landscapes in transformation

 The project is cross discplinary with researchers in geography and in meteorology.
 Participants from two sections at the Department of Geosciences, and other research institutions.

-This project is funded through the Norwegian Research Council KLIMAFORSK program, project number NFR no 255331.
+This project is funded through the Norwegian Research Council KLIMAFORSK program, with NFR project number 255331.

 This project is carried out in cooperation with several researchers from different institutions, see links in right column for participating researchers: